Kadhalithal Podhuma: Production

 After several action and thriller films, Modern Theatres wanted a film in a different genre, so the romantic Kadhalithal Podhuma was made.

 Soundtrack

 Music was by Vedha and lyrics were written by Kannadasan.
 The song "Konjam Nilladi" is based on "Quando quando quando" by Tony Renis.
-"Kadhal Penne Kanniyar" is based on "O Haseeno Zulfon Wali" from Teesri Manzil.
+"Kadhal Penne Kanniyar" is based on "O Haseeno Zulfon Wali" from the Hindi film Teesri Manzil.

 Release and reception

 Kadhalithal Podhuma was released on 1 November 1967, and succeeded commercially.